-- 1. An economic operator who makes available a restricted regulated explosives precursor to another economic operator shall proactively inform that economic operator that the acquisition, possession or use of that restricted regulated explosives precursor by members of the general public is subject to a restriction as set out in Article 5(1) and (3) or a reporting obligation as set out in Article 9. - 2.
-An economic operator who makes available regulated explosives precursors to a professional user, to a farmer or to a member of the general public in accordance with Article 5(3) shall ensure and be able to demonstrate to the competent authorities referred to in Article 11 that their its personnel involved in the sale of regulated explosives precursors is: - (a) aware which of thefact that products that it offers and contain regulated explosives precursors; - (b) instructed regarding the obligations pursuant to Articles 5 to 9 of this Regulation. - 3.
+An economic operator who makes available a regulated explosives precursor to another economic operator shall inform that economic operator that the acquisition. possession or use of that regulated explosives precursor by members of the general public is subject to a reporting obligation as set out in Article 9.

+- 2. An economic operator who makes available regulated explosives precursors to a professional user, to a farmer or to a member of the general public in accordance with Article 5(3) shall ensure and be able to demonstrate to the competent authorities referred to in Article 11 that their its personnel involved in the sale of regulated explosives precursors is: - aware which of the fact that products that it offers and contain regulated explosives (a) precursors; - instructed regarding the obligations pursuant to Articles 5 to 9 of this Regulation. (b) - 3.
 An online marketplace that acts as an intermediary shall take measures to ensure that its users, when making available regulated restricted explosives precursors through its services, are informed of their obligations pursuant to this Regulation.